MaoZiming/papers/3-storage-systems/34-failure-protection.md

     - Arises in disk and RAID controllers which write the data to disk correctly, except in the **wrong location**
 - **How to detect?**
     - Adding a physical identifier (physical ID) to each checksum
-    - E.x. stored information contains the checksum and both the disk and sector number of the block
+    - E.x. stored information contains the checksum and both the disk and block number of the block
 - ![alt text](images/34-failure-protection/misdirected-writes.png)

 ## One last problem: lost writes